sanchitmonga22/qa-example-agent/docs/PRD.md

 - A "Run Test" button to trigger the testing process.

 #### Results Dashboard
-- Display whether the demo booking flow was detected.
 - Show booking process results (success/failure).
 - List any errors or issues encountered during the test.
 - Provide screenshots or performance metrics from key steps.